“Rock Out” with a Double-pole, Single-throw Rocker SwitchRocker Switch

 Double-Pole, Single-Throw Design

-The main reason for choosing this design is the safety considerations in the international market because international wiring systems are generally non-electrically polarized.
-By using the double-pole, single-throw switch, the contacts can cut off power to both the line and neutral when flipped into the off position.
-The simultaneous switching of both current carrying conductors is required in most international standards and accepted by North American standard agencies.
+The main reason for choosing this design is the safety considerations in international markets since international wiring systems are generally non-polarized.
+By using the double-pole/single-throw switch, the contacts can cut off power to the line and neutral wires when flipped into the “off” position.
+The simultaneous switching of both conductors is required in most international standards and accepted by North American safety agencies.

 Rocker Switch Characteristics

-Rocker power switches are usually intended for use in mains power applications on equipment, such as in a home computer or a large piece of manufacturing equipment.
+Rocker power switches are usually intended for use in mains power applications on large equipment or smaller devices.
 They can be sold globally because they fit in industry standard panel cut-outs and carry agency approvals, current ratings, and contact spacings that are appropriate for global applications.

-There are a number of reasons why the rocker actuator style is becoming increasingly popular on a power switch.
-It extends very little beyond the panel on which it is mounted.
-The switch itself contains the markings that indicate position, which eliminates the need for separate power status indicators.
-It is usually harder to accidentally activate a rocker switch than a push-button switch.
-Generally, a rocker switch can handle more current than a push-button or slide switch because a snap action switch design can be used.
+The rocker actuator style switch is one of the most popular switches on the market: it mounts unobtrusively on a panel; the switch itself contains the markings that indicate position, which eliminates the need for separate power status indicators; It’s not as easy to accidentally activate a rocker switch than a push-button switch.
+And, a rocker switch can typically handle more current than push button or slide switches because a snap-action switch design can be used.

-Silver-plated contacts, which are contained in these switches, are generally specified for many electrical and electronic applications, such as computers, power supplies, power tools, industrial controls, instrumentation, medical, and telecommunications.
+The silver-plated contacts in these switches are specified for many electrical applications, such as medical testing machines, industrial and food service equipment, and multiple devices in office environments.
 Connections can be made via 6.3mm or 4.8mm quick disconnects.
-This switch may also help save assembly labor because it can snap directly into a panel with no additional hardware required.
+This switch can snap directly into a panel with no additional hardware required.

 Additional Resources